-This report is for the period July 2017 to June 2018 by the Taranaki Regional Council (the Council) on the monitoring programme associated with resource consents held by Vector Gas Ltd (Vector).
-Vector operate a gas treatment plant (Kapuni Gas Treatment Plant- KGTP) which is situated on the Palmer Road, at Kapuni, in the Kapuni catchment, South Taranaki.
+This report is for the period July 2018 to June 2019 by the Taranaki Regional Council (the Council) on the monitoring programme associated with resource consents held by Vector Ltd (the Company).
+The Company operate a gas treatment plant Kapuni Gas Treatment Plant (KGTP) which is situated on Palmer Road, at Kapuni, in the Kapuni catchment, South Taranaki.

-The report includes the results and findings of the monitoring programme implemented by the Council in respect of the consents held by Vector that relate to abstractions and discharges of water within the Kapuni catchment, and the air discharge permit held by Vector to cover emissions to air from the site.
+The report includes the results and findings of the monitoring programme implemented by the Council in respect of the consents held by the Company that relate to abstractions and discharges of water within the Kapuni catchment, and the air discharge permit held by the Company to cover emissions to air from the site.